evolutiatech/evolutiatech/README.md

 A comprehensive covering additional details about NASAMS, including technical specifications, operational scenarios, development considerations, and how to approach modeling or learning more about the system.

 ---

+### OBS: Built Nationally Military Engineers with an indefinite period until is a "RETIRED".

 • For AI Help: https://www.deepseek.com/
 • For AI TEST: [GPt4ALL and ](https://www.nomic.ai/gpt4all)